This Pavlova recipe is a light and delicious dessert that’s easy to make!

 - Once the egg whites are done, fold the lemon juice mixture into the egg whites with a rubber spatula.

-- Transfer the egg whites to the prepared baking sheet and use the rubber spatula to spread it out in a circle leaving an indentation in the center.
+- Transfer the egg whites mixture to the prepared baking sheet and use the rubber spatula to spread it out in a circle, leaving an indentation in the center.

-- REDUCE THE OVEN TEMPERATURE TO 250°F and bake the pavlova for 1 HOUR, then turn off the oven and leave the pavlova in the oven until completely cool, about 3 hours.
+- REDUCE THE OVEN TEMPERATURE TO 225°F and bake the pavlova for 1-1.5 HOUR, then turn off the oven and leave the pavlova in the oven until completely cool, about 3 hours.

-- Once cooled, gently remove the pavlova from the pan and place on the serving dish, then top with whipped cream and fruit.
+- Once cooled, gently remove the pavlova from the pan and place it on a serving dish, then top with whipped cream and fruit.

 (Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)